EradifyerAO/Bootstrap_mock_site/README.md

 <img src="Bootstrap_mock_site/Images/large_screen.png" width="425"/> <img src="Bootstrap_mock_site/Images/Small_screen.png" width="125"/>

-This is a mock site exhibiting html enhanced with Bootstap styling.
+This is a mock site exhibiting html enhanced with Bootstrap styling.

 It consists of one page.
 All components are designed to be responsive on any screensize.